New

 • work order platforms

 This trend also supports better reporting, because data is easier to reconcile across the portfolio.
-High-performing PMCs increasingly treat integrations as a competitive lever rather than a technical upgrade.
+High-performing PMCs increasingly treat property management integrations as a competitive lever rather than a technical upgrade.

 Trend #6: AI Is Making Vendor Compliance Faster And More Consistent